noamkyr/Noam_Kyram-s_Projects/README.md

 # Welcome to My Developer Portfolio

 Hello!
-I'm Noam Kyram, a passionate software developer with a strong foundation in [Your Major or Field of Study].
+I'm Noam Kyram, a passionate software developer with a solid foundation in Computer Science.
 Over the past few years, I've worked on a variety of projects that showcase my skills in software development, web technologies, and data analysis.
 This portfolio is a collection of my best work, demonstrating my ability to turn ideas into functional, scalable, and efficient solutions.

 ## 📁 Project Highlights